Telekinesis: Explanations in terms of bias

-Some of the worst examples of confirmation bias are in research on parapsychology (...)
+Some of the worst examples of confirmation bias are in research on parapsychology ...
 Arguably, there is a whole field here with no powerful confirming data at all.
 But people want to believe, and so they find ways to believe.

-Psychologist Daniel Wegner has argued that an introspection illusion contributes to belief in psychokinesis.
+Psychologist Daniel Wegner has argued that an introspection illusion contributes to belief in telekinesis.
 He observes that in everyday experience, intention (such as wanting to turn on a light) is followed by action (such as flicking a light switch) in a reliable way, but the underlying neural mechanisms are outside awareness.
 Hence, though subjects may feel that they directly introspect their own free will, the experience of control is actually inferred from relations between the thought and the action.
 This theory of apparent mental causation acknowledges the influence of David Hume's view of the mind.
 This process for detecting when one is responsible for an action is not totally reliable, and when it goes wrong there can be an illusion of control.
 This can happen when an external event follows, and is congruent with, a thought in someone's mind, without an actual causal link.
 As evidence, Wegner cites a series of experiments on magical thinking in which subjects were induced to think they had influenced external events.
 In one experiment, subjects watched a basketball player taking a series of free throws.
 When they were instructed to visualize him making his shots, they felt that they had contributed to his success.
-Other experiments designed to create an illusion of psychokinesis have demonstrated that this depends, to some extent, on the subject's prior belief in psychokinesis.
+Other experiments designed to create an illusion of telekinesis have demonstrated that this depends, to some extent, on the subject's prior belief in telekinesis.

 A 2006 meta-analysis of 380 studies found a small positive effect that can be explained by publication bias.